Healthy Homes Assessment Pukahu

 Healthy homes are important

-Moldy, damp and cold houses are associated with negative well-being outcomes, particularly for illnesses such as colds and asthma, as well as heart diseases.
-Furthermore, people who reported at least four key house quality problems often experience poor life satisfaction and lower well-being.
+Moldy, damp and cold houses are linked to negative health outcomes, particularly for diseases like colds and influenza, asthma, and cardiovascular diseases.
+In addition, people who report four or more key housing quality problems frequently have poor life satisfaction and lower mental wellbeing.

-Enhancing the quality of Pukahu rental property can allow tenants to experience better mental and physical health and minimise the disruption to work, learning and daily life due to illnesses.
-Your investment is also better safeguarded from mildew, mould and damp-related damage, which completed jobs in lower costs for maintenance in the long run.
+Improving the quality of Pukahu rental property will allow tenants to enjoy improved physical and mental health as well as lessen disturbance to learning, work and living because of illnesses.
+Your investment is also safeguarded from mildew, mould and damp damage, meaning lower costs for maintenance in the long run.

-The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, and Draught Stopping on Pukahu rental properties.
+The Healthy Homes Standard is a set of specific and minimal standards for heating, insulation Ventilation and Ventilation and Drainage, as well as Draught stopping within Pukahu rental properties.

-Start now and call about having a Pukahu Healthy Home assessment on your rental property now.
+Start now and call about getting a Pukahu Healthy Home assessment on your rental property now.

 healthy homes assessment compliance